apache/spark/docs/streaming-programming-guide.md

 ## Checkpointing
 A streaming application must operate 24/7 and hence must be resilient to failures unrelated to the application logic (e.g., system failures, JVM crashes, etc.).
-For this to be possible, Spark Streaming needs to *checkpoint* enough information to a fault- tolerant storage system such that it can recover from failures.
-There are two types of data that are checkpointed.
+For this to be possible, Spark Streaming needs to *checkpoint* enough information to a fault-tolerant storage system such that it can recover from failures.

+There are two types of data that are checkpointed:

 - *Metadata checkpointing* - Saving of the information defining the streaming computation to fault-tolerant storage like HDFS.
 This is used to recover from failure of the node running the